kaliber5/ember-cli-yadda-opinionated/README.md

 * `await clickByLabel(label)` -- equivalent of `click`.
 Will crash if found more than one element or no elements.
 Is async.
 * `await doubleClickByLabel(label)` -- equivalent of `doubleClick`.
 Will crash if found more than one element or no elements.
 Is async.
 * `fillInByLabel(label, text)` --  looks up a fillable element via `findEditable`, then applies `fillIn` to it.
 Will crash if found more than one element or no elements.
-* `findEditable(element)` -- returns current element if it's editable (a non-hidden input, textarea, select or contenteditable).
+* `findEditable(element, shouldIncludeContentEditable)` -- returns current element if it's editable (a non-hidden input, textarea, select or contenteditable).
 If not, will look up such an element inside the given element.
 Will crash if found more than one element or no elements.
+Set `shouldIncludeContentEditable` to `false` to exclude contenteditable.
 * `await triggerByLabel(label, eventName, options)` -- equivalent of `triggerEvent`.
 Will crash if found more than one element or no elements.
 Is async.
 * `await triggerKeyByLabel(label, eventName, options)` -- equivalent of `triggerEvent`.
 Will crash if found more than one element or no elements.
 Is async.
 * `await mouseEnterByLabel(label)` -- triggers the `mouseenter` event on the element.
 Will crash if found more than one element or no elements.
 Is async.